kjosib/mistake/src/mistake/mistake_grammar.md

 ## Declarations

 ```
-%void else week space tensor of is newline by
+%void where else week space tensor of is newline by
 %void '(' ')' '[' ']'
 %void ','